 - Material: Polycarbonate

-PROS: Bear-proof, lid doubles as a pan, transparent
+Pros: Bear-proof, lid doubles as a pan, transparent

-CONS: Expensive, do you really need your lid to be a pan?
+Cons: Expensive.
+Do you really need your lid to be a pan?
 How will you sit on your canister and cook?

-All of the bear canisters listed here are approved for use on the Pacific Crest Trail.
+All the bear canisters listed here are approved for use on the Pacific Crest Trail.
 There are a few other bear canisters approved for use (that I don’t think are worth your time, but you might) – they are the Bear Keg from Counter Assault, the Bare Boxer Contender 101, and the NO-FED-BEAR from UDAP.

-Please, respect the laws and carry a bear canister (they are for the bears as much as they are for you).
+Respect the laws and carry a bear canister (they are for the bears as much as they are for you).
 Don’t be a bag.

 If you have any thoughts or questions, please comment below.

-This page may contain affiliate links, which means at no additional cost to you, I may receive small commissions for purchases made via these links.
-This helps to pay the bills and keep the site up and running.
+Affiliate Disclosure: This page may contain affiliate links, which means I may receive small commissions for purchases made via these links at no additional cost to you.
+This helps pay the bills and keep the site up and running.
 Thank you for your support!